 It’s never too deep into winter to treat yourself to a new hot chocolate drink of choice.
 In fact, it’s that cold and grey eight-week slog between when the New Year sparkle has worn off and spring feels like forever away when a marshmallow-friendly pick-me-up is just the ticket.
-The Chatelaine team tried a few made-in-Canada hot chocolate mixes that require a little more effort than just adding hot water, but are definitely worth splurging a little extra time and money on.
+The Chatelaine team tried a few made-in-Canada hot chocolate mixes that require a little more effort than just adding hot water to cocoa, but are definitely worth splurging a little extra time and money on.

-This hot chocolate from the Toronto-based chocolatemakers is more like chocolate shavings than it is a powdered chocolate mix.
+This hot chocolate from the Toronto-based chocolatemakers is more like milk chocolate shavings than it is a powdered chocolate mix.
 So, it takes some extended heating and whisking to get a smooth texture, but the result is worth it: the flavour sits in a comfy spot between milk and dark chocolate flavour, depending on how much milk you add. $16 for a 10-serving box, soulchocolate.com

 Of the hot chocolates we tried, Laura Slack’s aptly named Drink of The Gods version was the only one that suggested we incorporate evaporated milk or cream into the mix.
 The result was very rich—tasty, but somehow not thick.
 Testers who tried this mix lactose-free liked the way it mixed with non-dairy milk. $27 for a 10-serving bag, lauraslack.com